 Light paint colors complemented the dark brown finishes of the period pieces.

-A modern bathroom suite and kitchen struck the right balance between old and new.
+Modern remodels of the bathroom suite and kitchen struck the right balance between old and new.

+On the last day of the trip, we stayed around the guest house for most of the afternoon.
 The plan was to go to the Post House (currently King’s Tavern) for a farewell to Natchez dinner later in the evening.

 Coffee and chicory pairs well with a brisk fall afternoon, serving as the beverage of choice at the guest house coffee and cocktail hour.